Thursday, July 27, 2023

 Chesterfield Republicans claimed that conservatives had suppressed the Republican vote in the precincts of Cole Hill and Alligator through intimidation.
 The claims were sent to the state board of canvassers and then the senate committee on privileges and elections and its analogue in the House.
 Presumably, they deliberated on the claim, but there was never any substantiative public vetting.
 The board of canvassers accepted the election returns for the Cole Hill and Alligator precincts without giving a justification.
 The senate committee found that the evidence provided by Republican leader R. J. Donaldson was "very general and unsatisfactory," and recommended that he give additional testimony, but he never did so, and the matter was dropped.

 The response by the house committee to the voter intimidation claims was a fiasco.
 When it came time for the nine-person committee to issue a report, the two different reports were issued, one recommending that the board of canvassers decision be upheld, the other recommending that it be overturned.
 Each report was signed by four members, with one member abstaining from signing either report.
-After a lengthy and contentious debate that include one committee member advocating voting against the recommendation of the report that he had signed, the House voted to overturn the board of canvassers decision.
+After a lengthy and contentious debate that include one committee member advocating voting against the recommendation of the report that he had signed, the House voted to overturn the board of canvassers' decision.

 What can we say about the Republican claims of voter intimidation.
 There are only a few pieces of evidence available to us.
 In its report, the county board of canvassers gave precise numbers on voters.
 In Alligator and Cole Hill precincts, the number of Black voters was 19 while the number of white voters was 202.
 These numbers indeed suggest misconduct.
 State-wide, Black voters almost uniformly supported the Republican party, and in Chesterfield, Republican candidates usually received the majority of the Black vote plus a small number of votes from white Unionists.
 The returns from the two precincts are consistent with this: the number of votes received by the Republican candidate is almost identical to the number of Black voters (21 versus 19).
 However, the number of Black voters is suspiciously low.
 Black residents made up about 16% percent of precincts, but they made only about 8% of the voters.

 Some additional information is offered by the affidavits submitted to the General Assembly.
 The exact text is given below.
-One person (Rodrick Outlaw) claimed that Republicans had been threatened with violence if they voted for their party, while another person (Willis Copeland) stated that he knows three voters who voted the Democratic ticket because they were told that otherwise they'd lose their jobs (likely sharecropping).
+One person (Rodrick Outlaw) claimed that Republicans had been threatened with violence if they voted for their party, while another person (Willis Copeland) stated that he knew three voters who voted the Democratic ticket because they were told that otherwise they'd lose their jobs (likely sharecropping).

 We can try to get some more information out of the affidavits by looking into the people named.
 Unfortunately, the most useful resource, the 1869 militia enrollments, is currently unavailable (the website is down).
 Looking at census records, Rodrick Outlaw Jr. appears to be a small farmer who had been in the Alligator / Cole Hill area since before the Civil War.
-Expectedly, Outlaw was a white Confederate veteran.
+Unexpectedly, Outlaw was a white Confederate veteran.
 Since we only have a name and a rough location to go by, it is conceivable that I could have misidentified, but the use of the generational title "Jr." is further evidence that Rodrick was white because enslavement tended to work against the sort of family relations suggested by the generational title.

 The trial justice that Rodrick went to, B. C. Cassidy, was someone he likely knew.
 Cassidy was a white South Carolinian who had been farming in Alligator / Cole Hill since before the Civil War.
 Although he never held a major elected office, he had long been active in local government, serving as a constable, an election manager, and a magistrate (an antebellum office similar to that of trial justice) during the antebellum.
 Cassidy appears to have become supportive of the Republican party, although unfortunately there is no records of his political development.